piclas-framework/piclas/doc/userguide/030_features_models.md

 `CollisMode = 1` can be utilized for the simulation of a non-reactive, cold atomic gas, where no chemical reactions or electronic excitation is expected. `CollisMode = 2` should be chosen for non-reactive diatomic gas flows to include the internal energy exchange (by default including the rotational and vibrational energy treatment).
 Finally, reactive gas flows can be simulated with `CollisMode = 3`.
 The following sections describe the required definition of species parameter (Section \ref{sec:dsmc_species}), the parameters for the internal energy exchange (Section \ref{sec:dsmc_relaxation}) and chemical reactions (Section \ref{sec:dsmc_chemistry}).

-The simulation time step $\Delta t$ is defined by
+A fixed simulation time step $\Delta t$ is defined by

-    Particles-ManualTimeStep = 1.00E-7
+    ManualTimeStep = 1.00E-7

 ### Macroscopic Restart \label{sec:macro_restart}